MrHedmad/mimir/src/why_FAIR.md

 you create FAIR(-er) data, plus you then need to follow the new guidelines in your day to day work.

-This book is designed to make these efforts as little and as smooth as possible.
+This book is designed to make these efforts as little and as smooth as possible, especially if you do not have supporting infrastructure to begin with.